WordPress/debug-bar/readme.txt

 Add a PHP/MySQL console with the [Debug Bar Console plugin](https://wordpress.org/plugins/debug-bar-console/).

 There are numerous other add-ons available to get more insight into, for instance, the registered Post Types, Shortcodes, WP Cron, Language file loading, Actions and Filters and so on.
-Just [search the plugin directory for 'Debug Bar'](https://wordpress.org/plugins/search.php?q=debug+bar).
+Just [search the plugin directory for 'Debug Bar'](https://wordpress.org/plugins/search/debug+bar/).

 == Upgrade Notice ==

+= 0.9 =
+Added panel navigation to toolbar.
+Improved localization support.
+Security fixes.

 = 0.8.4 =
 Updated to avoid incompatibilities with some extensions.